 It is envisaged that the space will be used for events and performance whilst ensuring its past is not lost, the Mussel Tank is literally ‘set in stone’ for many years to come.

 Bringing together the history of a site, the innovation of a design concept, the quality of landscape paving and the skill of our craftsmen has resulted in a new showpiece on Lytham beach frontage.Andy Kelly, Site Foreman, Landscape Engineering Ltd

-Installing the first phase of BCA Landscape Architects latest design was a challenge for our team but has created a result the project team and council can be proud of.
-Symbolizing the former ''Mussel Washing'' tank located on this point the paving gives a 3D effect that represents the layout of the site during its historic former use.
+Installing the first phase of BCA Landscape Architects latest design was a challenge for our team but has created a result that the project team and council can be proud of.
+Symbolizing the former ''Mussel Washing'' tank located on this point, the paving gives a 3D effect that represents the layout of the site during its historic former use.